UW-GAC/anvil-util-workflows/README.md

 --- | ---
 table_files | This input is of type Map[String, File], which consists of key:value pairs.
-Keys are table names, which should correspond to names in the data model, and values are Google bucket paths to TSV files for each table. model_url | A URL providing the path to the data model in JSON format. hash_id_nchar | Number of characters in auto-generated columns (default 16) import_tables | A boolean indicating whether tables should be imported to a workspace after validation. overwrite | A boolean indicating whether existing rows in the data tables should be overwritten.
+Keys are table names, which should correspond to names in the data model, and values are Google bucket paths to TSV files for each table. model_url | A URL providing the path to the data model in JSON format. check_bucket_paths | A boolean indicating whether to check the existence of bucket paths in the data tables (default true). hash_id_nchar | Number of characters in auto-generated columns (default 16) import_tables | A boolean indicating whether tables should be imported to a workspace after validation. overwrite | A boolean indicating whether existing rows in the data tables should be overwritten.